microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtMdmWindowInformationProtectionPolicy.md

 ### -SmbAutoEncryptedFileExtensions
 Specifies a list of file extensions, so that files with these extensions are encrypted when copying from an SMB share within the corporate boundary
-To construct, see NOTES section for SMBAUTOENCRYPTEDFILEEXTENSIONS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for SMBAUTOENCRYPTEDFILEEXTENSIONS properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphWindowsInformationProtectionResourceCollection[]